Anshul619/HLD-System-Designs/src/3_HLDDesignProblems/URLShorteningService/README.md

 - Shortened links should not be guessable (not predictable).

 # Read vs Writes - URL Shortening is a read-heavy
+- `URL Shortening Service` is a read-heavy system. `100:1` ratio between read and write.
 - There will be lots of redirection requests compared to new URL shortenings.
 - Let’s assume a 100:1 ratio between read and write.